leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ## Why Can't I Use the `file://` Protocol?

 CheerpX requires certain browser capabilities that are not available when accessing files directly using the `file://` protocol.
-Here are the key reasons:

-### 1. Security Restrictions

-Modern browsers enforce strict security policies that limit how local files can interact with web technologies.
-Accessing files through `file://` doesn’t allow the necessary cross-origin headers to be enabled, which are crucial for CheerpX to function properly.
+Here’s an explanation of the issue and the recommended solution:

-### 2. Cross-Origin Headers
+### Security Restrictions and Cross-Origin Headers

+Modern browsers enforce strict security policies to protect users from potentially harmful actions.
+Accessing files through the `file://` poses a security risk, as it could allow untrusted HTML files to interact with local resources.
+For instance, if you open a random HTML file received via email, it could potentially access sensitive files on your disk, leading to data breaches.

-CheerpX relies on cross-origin isolation, which requires specific HTTP headers.
-These headers can only be set when serving content over HTTP or HTTPS, not from the filesystem.
+Additionally, CheerpX relies on cross-origin isolation, which requires specific HTTP headers that can only be set when serving content over HTTP or HTTPS.
+Without these headers, the necessary security mechanisms cannot be enforced.
+This is particularly important for CheerpX, as it needs to download multiple resources from its origin, including the WASM file.

-### 3. Local Web Server Requirement
+### Recommended Solution: Local Web Server Requirement

-To ensure proper functionality, you need to run a local web server.
+To properly utilize CheerpX, you must run a local web server.
 This allows you to access your HTML files with a URL that starts with `http://` or `https://`, such as `http://localhost:8080/`.
-Using a web server ensures that all necessary configurations and headers are correctly applied.
+Using a web server ensures that all necessary security configurations and headers are correctly applied.